PaddlePaddle/FastDeploy/docs/features/pooling_models.md

 FastDeploy also supports pooling models, such as embedding and reward models.

-In FastDeploy, pooling models implement the [FdModelForPooling][fastdeploy.model_executor.models.interfaces_base] interface.
+In FastDeploy, pooling models implement the `FdModelForPooling` interface.
-These models use a [Pooler][fastdeploy.model_executor.layers.pooler.Pooler] to extract the final hidden states of the input before returning them.
+These models use a `Pooler` to extract the final hidden states of the input before returning them.

 ## Configuration